 Your Study Access Plan (SAP) details recommendations for the type of support and assistance you may need to help reduce the impact of your disability or condition on your study.
-It will also advise CSU staff of your requirements.
-All the information included in a SAP is completely confidential and only used by CSU for the purpose of implementing reasonable study adjustments.
+It will also advise staff of your requirements.
+All the information included in a SAP is completely confidential and only used by Charles Sturt University for the purpose of implementing reasonable study adjustments.

 Wondering what kinds of adjustments are available to you?
 Let’s break them down together.

 Academic adjustments are for study tasks or resources, such as exams, assignments or presentations.
 These include things like: